Policies & Guidelines

 1.DOUBLE BLIND PEER REVIEW PROCESS & EDITORIAL PROCESS

-This Policy is applicable to all publications submitted to the research journals of the Lahore Medical Research Center and operates a double-blind peer review process.
-All the submitted manuscripts undergo an initial evaluation (1-2 days) which includes assessment of the scope of the article along with its originality.
-The Editorial Board of the Journal is responsible for the selection of reveiwers based on their expertise in the relevant field.
+TThis Policy is applicable to all publications submitted to the research journals of the Lahore Medical Research Center and operates a double-blind peer review process.
+All the submitted manuscripts undergo an initial evaluation (5 days) which includes assessment of the scope of the article along with its originality.
+The Editorial Board of the Journal is responsible for the selection of reviewers based on their expertise in the relevant field.
 The manuscript is sent to two external reviewers (from outside the organization of journal) for a peer review.
-The experts/reviewers in the field are given a time of 1 week to make decisions accordingly.
-In case of major/minor revisions, the manuscript is returned to authors for further amendments and its resubmission in a period of 3 days (The duration is further extended on special requests by authors).
+The experts/reviewers in the field are given a time of 4 weeks to make decisions accordingly.
+In case of major/minor revisions, the manuscript is returned to authors for further amendments and its resubmission in a period of 5 days (The duration is further extended on special requests by authors).
 The revised manuscript is then again reviewed by the reviewers with a final decision of the editor to get it accepted or rejected which takes up to 2 days.
 The manuscript upon acceptance is preceded for final copy editing, English editing, proof reading with the confirmation of article processing charges meanwhile.
 The final version of the manuscript is published within 3 days after the acceptance.
-The entire publication process completes in a range of 15-20 days.
+The entire publication process completes in a range of 40-45 days.
 In case of conflict of interest regarding a specific manuscript, a member of the Editorial Board will be assigned to assume responsibility for overseeing peer review.
 Reviewers will be treated anonymously and the pre-publication history of each article will not be made available online.
 Intentionally falsifying information, for example, authors or reviewers with a false name or email address, will result in rejection of the manuscript and may lead to penalty according to misconduct policy.
 Guest editorial submitted by authors is reviewed internally by Editor-in-Chief or Editor and is then sent externally to another guest editor for final verdict.

 2. PUBLICATION FREQUENCY